a0xnirudh/docs/pages/Administration/manage_users.md

 ### Disable users

 Once logged in as **admin**, visit `/admin/users.php` to list all the users who has logged in (atleast once) into kurukshetra.
 Users can be denied access by simply unchecking the checkbox named **Enable?**.
-The users who have been denied access can be regiven access by an admin by reverting the same back.
+The users who have been denied access can be given access again by an admin by reverting the same.

 {% include tip.html content="
 By default, a new user logging into the framework is automatically enabled.
 To disable a user, an administrator has to manually disable the user login from the dashboard."%}